getsentry/snuba/docs/source/migrations/modes.rst

 In your local ``server.py``, set ``SENTRY_DISTRIBUTED_CLICKHOUSE_TABLES``
 to True.
 Start up the corresponding Clickhouse container (``sentry devservices up clickhouse``).

-Now, it is important to configure the clusters that can be used in Distributed tables.
+Now, we take a look at the cluster configurations that can be used in Distributed tables.
 These are set in `this file <https://github.com/getsentry/sentry/blob/master/config/clickhouse/dist_config.xml>`_.
+The current configuration in the file is a default, 1 shard with 1 replica model, and is best to use at the moment, as it supports migrations for all storages.
+Moving forward, we look to adding support for multi-sharded configurations, and ensuring storages are placed on the right clusters.
-Moreover, examples of and information on cluster configurations can be found `here <https://clickhouse.tech/docs/en/engines/table-engines/special/distributed/>`_.
+More examples of and information on cluster configurations can be found `here <https://clickhouse.tech/docs/en/engines/table-engines/special/distributed/>`_.

 Finally, set up cluster connection details (for example, which storage is to be assigned to be which cluster) in `this file <https://github.com/getsentry/snuba/blob/master/snuba/settings/settings_distributed.py>`_.
 This needs to be done only for distributed migrations, as the default cluster details will be used in local mode.
+The default in this file works with the default cluster configurations mentioned above, so no changes are immediately necessary.

 Ensuring that your local configuration is prepared for migrations (reverting any existing migrations, or dropping certain databases/tables), run migrations with the ``SNUBA_SETTINGS``